Azure/Azure-Sentinel/Parsers/ASimAuthentication/README.md

-# Dns - Azure Sentinel Information Model
+# Authentication - Azure Sentinel Information Model

 This template deploys the following:
 * imDns - DNS events from all normalized DNS providers